dvisionlab/ditto/app/library/wireframes/README.md

 };
 ```

-1. use the wireframe component in the html section
+3. Use the wireframe component in the html section (usually the wifreframe is the application root component)

 ```html
 <template>